 - Tipping - Depending on local custom, tipping can add up to 20% to the cost of food and drink.
 Including guidance on tipping in your travel policy is one way to manage this cost.
 Also, encouraging tips to be paid on corporate credit cards will give more visibility on how much has been spent.

 - Seasonal cost fluctuations - Local holidays, national celebrations and even large business conferences can all drive up room occupancy rates and overall travel costs.
-If travelers don’t need to be in a location during a peak time, delaying trips can reduce the cost.
+If travellers don’t need to be in a location during a peak time, delaying trips can reduce the cost.

 - Currency conversions - In what currency is the spend made and in what currency is it expensed?
 Any discrepancies?